National Guard (France): Second Empire

-End of the National Guard
+End of the National Guard (1872)

 Despite its major role in the Franco-Prussian War, the National Guard was disbanded soon after the establishment of the Third Republic.

 Having been converted from a volunteer reserve into a much larger force composed mainly of conscripts, the National Guard had lost its identity and raison d'être.
-It also faced opposition from the army which was opposed to such a large armed force outside its direct control.
-The role of the Paris units of the National Guard in the uprising of the Paris Commune led to a great degree of hostility towards the National Guard, especially from the Army.
+It also faced opposition from the regular army which was opposed to such a large armed force outside its direct control.

+The role of the Paris units of the National Guard in the uprising of the Paris Commune led to a great degree of hostility towards the National Guard, especially from the army.

 Perceived as an embodiment of the revolutionary republican "nation in arms" at the time of the Revolution of 1789, the National Guard was formally disbanded on 14 March 1872 as a threat to the security and order of the new Third Republic.

 The National Guard was superseded by the creation of territorial regiments, made up of older men who had completed their period of full-time military service.
-These reserve units were embodied only in times of general mobilisation but remained an integral part of the regular Army.
+These reserve units were embodied only in times of general mobilisation but remained an integral part of the regular army, distinguished only by details of insignia.

 Resurrection (2016–present)

 After several terror attacks in France, which intensified in 2014–15, French President François Hollande declared the establishment of a new third National Guard.
 By his words, the Guard would be formed using military reserve forces.

 On 12 October 2016, during a weekly meeting of the Cabinet, the National Guard was officially reconstituted after 145 years, as the fifth service branch of the French Armed Forces under the Ministry of the Armed Forces.
 The revitalized Guard would also reinforce elements of the National Gendarmerie and the National Police in securing major events nationwide while it would perform its historical responsibility as a national military and police reserve service.

 It was expected that the new Guard would grow to a 72,500-member force in 2017 and grow to an 86,000-member national reserve in 2018.
 The formation of the revived Guard would be assisted with a dedicated 311-million euro budget and its personnel come from the reserves, members from the private sector and active personnel seconded to the service.
 Unlike the Guard of the Revolutionary Wars, its officers are now seconded from both the Army and the National Gendarmerie and are graduates of their respective academies.

-As of 2019, Division General Anne Fougerat serves as the Secretary-General for the National Guard, who reports to the Chief of Defence Staff and the Minister of the Armed Forces.
+As of 2024, Division General François-Xavier Poisbeau serves as the Secretary-General for the National Guard, who reports to the Chief of Defence Staff and the Minister of the Armed Forces.